 - Tall building appropriate - Sustainable location next to Beeson facilities and transport options - More residents will support the night time economy - Will be an asset to Beeston - Good for young people and those wanting to get on the property ladder - Good size apartments - Building outwards rather than upwards creates urban sprawl and adds to journey times - Should focus on maximising brownfield sites such as this - Well designed development. - 5.12.3 In relation to the amended plans, these were received following the implementation of changed notification procedures following the Coronavirus pandemic so all those who had provided an email address were notified by email (86 respondents) and three site notices were posted around the site.
 No reconsultation letters were sent out in the post (i.e. those who did not provide an email address with their comments and those who did not comment and were consulted originally were not sent letters in line with the Council's amended procedures).
-11 representations have been received of which 4 are objections and 7 are observations.
-The following new issues are raised: - Material palette has improved - Columns of corners of tallest block are not an elegant solution and spoil the effect of the floating residential block above - The ground floor appears more appealing but the upper floors have an outdated appearance - Questioned whether use of private bin collection firm means standards do not have to be met - Two sets of doors to access cycle store makes use more difficult - Management company information submitted is irrelevant. - Disruption during construction - · Location of coffee lounge and gym queried - Highway objections should be considered.
+Six representations have been received of which 3 are objections and 3 are observations.
+The following new issues are raised: - Material palette has improved - Columns of corners of tallest block are not an elegant solution and spoil the effect of the floating residential block above - The ground floor appears more appealing but the upper floors have an outdated appearance - Questioned whether use of private bin collection firm means standards do not have to be met - Two sets of doors to access cycle store makes use more difficult - Management company information submitted is irrelevant.